eonist/eonist.github.io/_posts/2023-11-19-data-flow-in-swiftui.md

 The key difference between `@StateObject` and **@ObservedObject** is that **@StateObject** is designed to be used within a single view, while **@ObservedObject** is meant to share the same object instance across multiple views.

+> A reactive interface is one where you can bind a UI element to a piece of data and then when the data changes, the user interface updates automatically.
+You can even bind both ways so that the user interface updates the data without you having to do a thing.
+Imagine how much boiler-plate code that can eliminate?

 ### @State and @Binding
 - A binding is a (2-way) connection between a piece of data and some UI
 - You can't cast abinding type to another, but you can rebind with `.wrappedValue`